jlesage/docker-baseimage-gui/README.md

 > Web authentication requires the container to be configured with secure web
 > access (HTTPS).
 See [Security](#security) for details.

+After a successful login, a token is issued and stored in the browser.
+The token remains valid for the duration set by `WEB_AUTHENTICATION_TOKEN_VALIDITY_TIME` (default: 24 hours).
+During that time, the user can access the GUI without logging in again.

+> [!NOTE]
+> Login sessions are intentionally not persisted across container restarts.
+When
+> the container (or the web authentication service) restarts, all existing
+> tokens become invalid and users must log in again.
+This is by design: session
+> state is kept in memory and cookie signing keys are regenerated on each start.

 ##### Configuring User Credentials

 User credentials can be configured in two ways: